 While the site name specifies Peoplefinders, this process also opts you out of Public Records Now, which is owned by the same company.

-Mail in the site's opt-out form, which asks for your name, data of birth, aliases and addresses going back 20 years.
+Mail in the site's opt-out form (it's a PDF), which asks for your name, data of birth, aliases and addresses going back 20 years.

 If you have multiple listings, repeat the process for each one.